 The state in which the accident occurred will determine whether you may be barred from recovering some or all of your damages.

-In some states like Florida or Arizona, you can technically still recover some of your damages even if you’re 99% at fault.
+In some states like Arizona, California, or Florida, you can technically still recover some of your damages even if you’re 99% at fault.

 In other states like Texas, if you are more than 50% at fault for your accident, you are completely barred from recovering any of your damages.